microsoft/LightGBM/docs/Python-intro.md

 ```python
 bst.save_model('model.txt')
 ```
-The model can be dumpped to json format
+The trained model can also be dumped to JSON format
 ```python
 # dump model
 json_model = bst.dump_model()